 University Student Housing Facilities Coordinators

-The University Student Housing Facility Coordinators assist in facility services in and around university residence halls.
-This includes verification of building integrity, the suppression of theft, vandalism, illegal entry and other destructive acts through a highly visible patrol.
+The University Student Housing Facility Coordinators assist in facility services in and around university residence halls from 10 PM to 6 AM.
+This includes verification of building integrity, the suppression of theft, vandalism, illegal entry, and other destructive acts through a highly visible patrol.
 Facility Coordinators also observe and report suspicious or illegal activities to the Texas Tech Police department.

 Room Safety Checks